-* For free: Check 250 URLs per site (except localhost).
+* For free: Check 250 URLs per site.
 Check as many sites as you want, as often as you want. *

-* Upgrade to: Check 10,000 URLs per site, check localhost, export results to CSV, change crawl settings and more. *
+* Upgrade to: Check 10,000 URLs per site, check localhost, PDF reports, export results to CSV, advanced crawl settings & more. *

 🏆 Awarded #3 Product of the Day on Product Hunt: